GGMU1986/Drum-Simulator-JS/README.md

 # Drum-Simulator-JS

-  **BACKGROUND**:
+  **Overview**:

-The Drum Simulator will allow the user to play drum sounds by pressing keys on the keyboard.
+The [Drum Simulator](https://ggmu1986.github.io/Drum-Simulator-JS/) will allow the user to play drum sounds by pressing keys on the keyboard.
 Each key (only 8 keys) will correspond to a specific drum or cymbal in a standard drumset.
 The simulator will have the following pieces to be played by keys:
   1) Snare Drum
   2) Hi-Hat
   3) Open Hi-Hat